Vietnam.vn - Nền tảng quảng bá Việt Nam

 Mr. Vi Van Ha, Chairman of the People's Committee of Chieng Chung Commune, said: The People's Committee of the commune has proactively coordinated with the district's specialized departments and coffee processing enterprises to organize training courses on planting, care and harvesting techniques to improve productivity and product quality.
 Cooperate with fertilizer suppliers to guide people in developing high-quality coffee, linking production with sustainable consumption.
 To date, the commune has more than 300 hectares of coffee linked with coffee processing companies and factories to consume products.

 Nghiu Ten village has 162 households and 803 people, growing 150 hectares of coffee trees, yielding about 3,000 tons of fresh fruit per year.
-People have known how to apply techniques of pruning branches and tops, fertilizing at the right time and replanting old trees, so the average yield has reached 20 tons/ha, 3-4 times higher than before.
+People have known how to apply techniques of pruning branches and tops, fertilizing at the right time and replanting old trees, so the average yield is 20 tons/ha, 3-4 times higher than before.

 Mr. Luong Binh Quyen, Party Cell Secretary, Village Chief, said: The village has cooperated with Son La Coffee Processing Factory, Cat Que Production and Trading Company Limited, Phuc Sinh Son La Joint Stock Company to supply fertilizers, provide technical guidance on planting and caring for standard coffee, bringing stable income to the people in the village.
 Currently, the average income per capita of the village is nearly 25 million VND/year.
 With a stable economy and support from the state, the people in the village have the conditions to contribute materials and more than 1,500 working days of pouring concrete for 5 internal roads in the village, with a length of nearly 3.5 km; build a village cultural house of more than 200 m² for people to meet, participate in community activities, and improve their cultural life.